 How can you help?

-If you know of a family/individual that may qualify for our program there are several ways in which you may refer them to our program:
+If you know of a family/individual who may qualify for our program there are several ways in which you may refer them to us:

-- Download and complete the referral form (PDF) and mail it to the address located on the form, or contact our toll-free number, 1-866-860-1382 ext.
-20, and give your referral to our State Recruitment Office.
+- Download and complete the referral form .
+Either mail it to the address on the form OR contact our toll-free number, 1-866-860-1382 ext.
+208, and give your referral to the State Recruitment Office.

-- Offer this family or individual an "Agricultural Employment Survey" (available in both English and Spanish) website.* When completed, you may mail the form to the address located on the top of the form or have the family mail it to us.
+- Offer this family or individual an "Agricultural Employment Survey" (available in both English and Spanish) website.* When completed, either you or the family may mail the form to the address on top of the form.

-Any time we receive a referral or an "Agricultural Employment Survey" a recruitment specialist for that specific region contacts the family to see if the children or individual is eligible and if so enrolls them into the program.
+When a referral or an "Agricultural Employment Survey" is received, a recruitment specialist assigned to the geographic region of the state contacts the family to see if the children/individual is/are eligible and, if so, enrolls them in the program.